dvoicu-cmd/auto-connect-NordVPN-OpenVPN/systemd-service-files/readme-service-files.md

 cp autoConnectVPN.timer autoConnectVPN.timer.bk
 ```

-Then move the files to where systemd can see them:
+Then move the files to where the systemd config is.
+Typically systemd configs are located at ```/etc/systemd/system```
 ```commandline
 mv autoConnectVPN.service /etc/systemd/system
 mv autoConnectVPN.timer /etc/systemd/system